Phosky71/Perplexity-Assistant/README.md

 # Perplexity Assistant

+> ⚠️ **This project is currently under active development (Work In Progress)**.
+Features may be incomplete, unstable, or subject to change.
+Use at your own risk and feel free to contribute!

 An IntelliJ IDEA plugin that integrates Perplexity AI directly into your IDE, providing intelligent code assistance and chat functionality.

 ## Features